-A strong ally for rewriting hosts!
+A powerful tool for rewriting hosts!
 "Hosts File Manager"

-to the domain name, so when you access the domain name, you see the "server you're currently using."
+when you access the domain name, you'll see the "currently used server."

-In such cases, the hosts file is used to link the domain name and IP address of the new server only on your PC.
+In such cases, the hosts file is used to link the domain name and IP address to the destination server, at least on your own PC.

 The hosts file is located in the following directory, and editing it can be a bit of a hassle